In Canada, financial products offered by life insurance companies often come with unique features due to their underlying insurance contracts.

 -

-Use Case: When you want all assets to be governed by your will for a unified distribution strategy, or if you plan to create a testamentary trust for beneficiaries (especially minors or those with special needs).
+When you want all assets to be governed by your will for a unified distribution strategy, or if you plan to create a testamentary trust for beneficiaries (especially minors or those with special needs).

 -